exercism/python/concepts/lists/about.md

 ['fish', 'monkey']
 ```

-Because the `list()` constructor will only take iterables (or nothing) as arguments, objects that are **not** iterable will throw a type error.
+Because the `list()` constructor will only take iterables (or nothing) as arguments, objects that are **not** iterable will raise a `TypeError`.
 Consequently, it is much easier to create a one-item list via the literal method.

 ```python
 # Numbers are not iterable, and so attempting to create a list with a number passed to the constructor fails.